wltrimbl/UTK-MGRAST/lessons/API-Explorer.md

 https://api.mg-rast.org/project/mgp128?verbosity=full

+So now you are probably burning with the question, how do I get this API to do something that I want it to do?
+How do I find out what parameters are required for my query?

 ## The API explorer
 Now we are ready to use the API Explorer.
+!(API explorer)[APIX.png]

-This is a tool to help humans ask questions of the API.
+This is a tool we made in late 2017 to help humans ask questions of the API.
 It includes a button to build a command-line request with curl and a command to show the result of the request in a little box in the browser window. http://www.mg-rast.org/mgmain.html?mgpage=api